Co-sleeping (sleeping in the same bed with your baby) is not recommended.

 Keep your baby away from fires, hot water, stoves, wood burners and other hot objects.

 Do not let anyone smoke in your house or car at any time.
+Exposure to smoke can increase the number of respiratory or ear infections your baby gets.

 Use properly working smoke detectors in your house, including the nursery.
 Test your smoke detectors when daylight-saving time begins and ends.